 Robot Lending Library

-Priority is given to registered teams with FIRST® LEGO® League or Robofest.
+Priority is given to registered teams with FIRST® LEGO® League Challenge or Robofest.

-Our Lending Library has NXT Robot Kits.
-We are currently updating our Robot Lending Library List.
+Our Lending Library has NXT & EV3 Robot Kits.
+We continue to update our Robot Lending Library List.
 If you are interested in requesting a loaner Robot, please read below.

 In 2015-16, we received funding from Nova Scotia Business INC. (NSBI) and The Ministry of Education & Early Childhood Development (EECD) to purchase new, EV3 Robot Kits.
 We greatly appreciate their financial support.